Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor.

 Raptor

 It refers to the birds... of prey.
-I am truly amazed by their visions (sights), thus I use the term to honour their traits.
+I am truly amazed by their vision (sight), thus I use the term to honour their trait.

 "Raptor" comes from Latin raptor, meaning "plunderer" or "thief", from rapere, "to seize or grab".
 It refers to any flying, feathered assassin with talons: eagles, hawks, owls, falcons, etc. ⬅️ I'm referring to Carl Linnaeus' taxonomy (18th century).
 Before 18th century, if someone called you a raptor, they meant you were a thief or a brigand.
 Hm. 🤔 Why not? — Wootootoo!